-A task force led by IMT found that every dollar spent on code compliance and enforcement efforts returns $6 in energy savings, an impressive 600-percent return on investment.
+A task force led by IMT estimated that on average each dollar spent on code compliance and enforcement efforts returns $6 in energy savings, an impressive 600 percent return on investment.

 Code Compliance Savings Potential